alsounyc/git-project/README.md

-My name is Tatsiana Asipenka and I am a QAAnalyst.
+My name is Tatsiana Asipenka and I am a QA Analyst.
 This repo represents my skillset in test documentation, Postman and SQL